Induction Year: 2018

 Mel Fletcher

-In 1946, he became Summit County’s first ski school director at Snow Park, also called Frog Valley–now Deer Valley Resort.
-In 1965, Mel became ski patrol director at Treasure Mountain Ski Area–now Park City Mountain Resort.
+In 1946 he became Summit County’s first ski school director at Snow Park, also called Frog Valley (now Deer Valley Resort).
+In 1965, Mel became ski patrol director at Treasure Mountain Ski Area (now Park City Mountain Resort).
 From 1979 to 1981, he was patrol director at Parley’s Summit (formally Gorgoza Park and now Woodward Park City).

-The grandson of the town barber, Mel’s passion for Park City ran as deep as its silver mines.
+Mel’s passion for Park City ran as deep as its silver mines.
 He was a volunteer for the fire department, the Park City School Board, the Park City Historical Society, and the American Legion, among others.

-Living to age 92, Mel watched the 2002 Olympic Winter Games unfold at his doorstep, and marveled at how far his beloved ski sport had advanced.
+Living to age 92, Mel watched the 2002 Olympic Winter Games unfold at his doorstep and marveled at how far his beloved ski sport had advanced.
 It was a pleasure well deserved.

 Skip to content